Giftzaza9/giftzaza_ai_algo/README.md

 ```
 cd/backend
 pm2 status - check if service is running
-pm2 src/index.js - Run backend if service is not running
+pm2 start src/index.js - Run backend if service is not running
 pm2 restart 1 - Restarting the backend
 ```